 Zohra Sehgal was born just a year before Indian cinema came into being.
-Film, theatre and TV personality she grew to be as colourful and entertaining as the industry itself.
+The film, theatre and TV personality she grew to be as colourful and entertaining as the industry itself.
 Her zest for life, wit and charm have inspired generations in the industry

 "She is the most incredible woman I have ever met and one of the finest actresses I have ever seen," filmmaker R. Balki said in a 2012 interview.
 Zohra Sehgal played Amitabh Bachchan's 'bindaas' mom in his 2007 film 'Cheeni Kum'